haiwera-silk-cd/magento-devdocs/guides/v2.1/javascript-dev-guide/javascript/js-resources.md

 ## 概述 {#m2devgde-js-resources-intro}

-This topic describes the general concepts of how work with {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} components is organized in Magento.
+This topic describes the general concepts of how work with {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} 组件 is organized in Magento.

 To address the problem of slow page load, we exclude JavaScript from the page headers and we added the ability to use the <a href="http://requirejs.org" target="_blank">RequireJS library</a>.